Category Archives: Finding a Dog

 This is all just an excuse to talk about my puppy, Ounce.
 I LOVE that she is different – pretty unique in fact.
 She is a lilac and white Border Collie, which is a colour that is found in only around 1% of the breed.
 In addition, she has blue eyes, which is even rarer.
 Blue eyes are definitely not part of the breed standard.

 At the same time, Ounce conforms to the ‘show type’ of Border Collie, because she is from those lines.
 So she is more ‘stocky’ than a farm-bred, working sheepdog type Border Collie.
 She has the pedigree Border Collie broad, short back and head, and she has a thicker, longer coat than a working sheepdog.
 She has very even markings, with a white blaze, full mane, white socks and white tail tip.
 Ounce is also a ‘typical collie’ in her temperament and behaviour.
 Lovely.
+A great balance of dog breeding – something fit and healthy, but a bit different

 The evolutionary compulsion